Bois-Franc, Montreal

 Bois-Franc (/fr/) is a residential neighbourhood in the borough of Saint-Laurent in Montreal which was designed by the architect Louis Sauer.

 A bird's eye view of Bois-Franc.

 History

 Bois-Franc is built on land sold by Bombardier Aerospace that used to be Cartierville Airport.

 Transportation

 Bois-Franc is bordered by four boulevards: Henri Bourassa Boulevard to the north, Marcel Laurin Boulevard to the east, Cavendish Boulevard to the west, and Thimens Boulevard to the southwest.

-Bois Franc train station is relatively nearby.
+Bois-Franc REM station is relatively nearby.